Knotx/knotx/documentation/src/main/wiki/FAQ.md

 ### 3.2 Can I have more than one remote repository defined?
 Yes, you may have more than one instance of `HttpRepositoryConnectorVerticle` defined in your server configuration.
 Please see the example configuration in [#342](https://github.com/Cognifide/knotx/issues/342).

-### 3.3 Does Knot.x come with an Action Adapter implementation?
-We noticed that action adapter implementation will be very specific for each project.
-Because of that Knot.x does not come with an out of the box Action Adapter implementation (not like in case of [[Http Service Adapter|HttpServiceAdapter]]).
-You may see an [Example Action Adapter](https://github.com/Cognifide/knotx/tree/master/knotx-example/knotx-example-action-adapter-http) that is used for demo purposes.
-This is not a production ready code.